 Symmetry detection in biological assemblies#

 The Symmetry Detection extension in SAMSON finds and visualizes the axes of symmetry in protein complexes, viral capsids, and other large biological assemblies.
-Understanding symmetry accelerates many molecular-design and protein-modeling tasks - from building coarse-grained models to setting up efficient simulations.
+Understanding symmetry accelerates many molecular design and protein-modeling tasks - from building coarse-grained models to setting up efficient simulations.

 Why Detect Symmetry?#